-What Do the Experts Say About Blogging About Your Partner?
+What Do The Experts Say About Blogging About Your Partner?

 Blogging, and specifically blogging about your partner, is a new phenomenon.
-There haven't been any studies done to date that explore the impact of relationship blogging on relationships.
+There haven't been any studies done to date that explore the specific impact of relationship blogging on relationships.

 There have been studies completed on other types of communication between couples, such as texting.
 Also, researchers have performed studies that analyze the health of partner relationships when they bring certain facets of their relationship out into the open.

-Couples therapy may be helpful when a blog post caused a little tension or the feeling that something is a little "off."
-Even when things are going well, couples' therapy can incorporate your blog writings into your sessions to help you be vulnerable and open up about the deeper issues with the relationship.
-Counseling sessions by a licensed counselor through ReGain offer a safe space where both of you can explore your relationship with each other and the impact of a relationship blog on your relationship.
+Couples therapy may be helpful when a blog post causes a little tension or the feeling that something is a little "off."
+Even when things are going well, you can incorporate your blog writings into your couples therapy sessions to help you be vulnerable and open up about the deeper issues with the relationship.
+Counseling sessions by a licensed counselor through Regain offer a safe space where both of you can explore your relationship with each other and the impact of a relationship blog on your relationship.

-Tips for Drawing Healthy Blogging Boundaries
+Tips For Drawing Healthy Blogging Boundaries

 Every healthy relationship should have boundaries.
 Don't make the mistake of assuming that you know where your partner's boundaries are.
 Blogs are public writings that are open to the world.
-As much as your relationship must gain from blogging, there is just as much to lose.
+As much as your relationship may gain from blogging, there is just as much to lose.

-Tell your side and if your partner decides that he or she wants to tell their side, allow them a section in your writing for that.
+Tell your side, and if your partner decides that he or she wants to tell their side, allow them a section in your writing for that.

 Be aware that a public blog is open to the whole world reading it.
 Your friends, family, co-workers, bosses, and in-laws may read it and form judgments about you or your partner, whether you ever learn about it or not.
 Even one comment can go viral across social media outlets within minutes, causing you to spend days, months, or years doing damage control.